 In the case of solar thermal energy, the size of the roof area depends on the type and use of the collector.
 A flat-plate collector requires 4.5 to 7.5 m² to cover the hot water needs of 3 to 5 people.
 A tube collector requires only 4 to 6 m².
 For heating support, 7 to 11 m² are required for a flat-plate collector and 5 to 9 m² roof area for a tube collector.

-Different levels of efficiency
+Different Levels of Efficiency

-The efficiency of photovoltaics is 10-25%, depending on the type of module.
+The efficiency of solar systems is 10-25%, depending on the type of module.
 Monocrystalline solar modules have the highest efficiency of up to 25%.
 They are also the most expensive PV modules.
 Polycrystalline modules have an efficiency of around 16% and are slightly cheaper.
 The efficiency of thin-film modules is between 10 and 13%.

 The efficiency of solar thermal energy depends on the type of collector and the inclination to the sun.
 The efficiency of flat-plate collectors is between 60% and 85%.
 With tube collectors, an efficiency of 90% can even be achieved.
 Tube collectors are correspondingly more expensive.